Last Updated on July 23, 2020 by Tom Shu

 Application Top Menu – Theme Selection

-When you enter the time lapse app, this will be the first menu that you will see.
-Here you will be able to select which theme you want to shoot your time lapse with.
-I have found the different themes to work very well, so I will usually pick one of these when I can.
+When you enter the time-lapse app, this is the first menu you will see.
+Here you can select which theme you want to shoot your time-lapse with.
+The different themes work very well, so I will usually pick one of these when I can.

-In total there are 8 different themes to choose from which are these ones below.
-For each theme, the camera will automatically adjust the shutter speed and aperture throughout the time lapse based on the light the camera senses.
-I’ve also included the description of each theme from the app itself:
+A good example of this is if I want to shoot a time-lapse of moving traffic or people at a slow shutter speed to capture the motion blur during the day.
+In total there are 8 different themes to choose from and for each theme, the camera will automatically adjust the shutter speed and aperture throughout the time-lapse based on the light the camera senses.

 - Cloudy Sky – Shoots a scene of dynamically flowing clouds.